| Written by Mark Buzinkay

 Before a vessel arrives, shipping lines share the stowage plan for all ports of a vessel's rotation to the terminal via Electronic Data Interchange (EDI).
 The terminal's ship planner uses the stowage instruction to plan the loading and discharging sequence of containers to/from the ship while preserving the ship's stability.
 Although the main objective of stowage planning is to maintain the ship's stability, a good ship planner should consider both the ship's sections to be planned and the container locations in the yard to reduce the number of rehandles in the yard.
 The objective is to maximise the efficiency of yard cranes and ship-to-shore cranes.

 Often, the vessel planner must adapt the stowage plan prepared in advance due to "late-minute" changes (e.g. because of late arrival, a berth may have to be re-assigned).
 Exceptions during ship loading are almost usual (for instance, a container changes its next port of call and must be re-assigned to a new location).
 Such problems should be addressed on the spot to mitigate the impact on the daily operation.
 For example, if a ship-to-shore crane breaks down or congestion in the yard occurs during ship operation, the loading or unloading sequence of containers may change.
-Hence, ship planning in practice is a dynamic process which requires sound coordination between the quay and the yard with the intention that the containers from the yard arrive at the quay in the correct sequence, ready for loading.
+Hence, ship planning in practice is a dynamic process that requires sound coordination between the quay and the yard with the intention that the containers from the yard arrive at the quay in the correct sequence and are ready for loading.

 Yard planning